What changes about a ductless mini split once you cross into Silver Lake

-A ductless mini split on paper is identical from one Silver Lake block to the next.
-The installed result is not. hillside homes, bungalows, modern additions, and ductless zones and stairs, tight pads, solar gain, canyon airflow, and smoke days push the equipment in different directions, and line-set visibility, condensate routing, noise near bedrooms, and street access dictates how the crew can reach it.
-Cali HVAC treats those three variables as the actual scope, not the marketing.
+If you are weighing a ductless mini split for a Silver Lake home, the right benchmark is the closeout file, not the brochure on the truck.
+The conditions that decide your outcome are hillside homes, bungalows, modern additions, and ductless zones combined with stairs, tight pads, solar gain, canyon airflow, and smoke days and the everyday reality of line-set visibility, condensate routing, noise near bedrooms, and street access.
+Cali HVAC writes scopes against those conditions, not around them.

 What changes when the mini split install happens in Silver Lake